FranScicluna/MCASTICA/README.md

   Apart from the regular Pages and Posts that come with WordPress automatically, this theme also has custom post types to properly separate content.
 Three post types were created, all using the Custom Post Types plugin.
 This plugin allows you to create a post type that is different from the regular one.
 In this case, courses, facilities, and student clubs were all separated by their post type.
 Using this post type, single.php (handles the code for posts) could be altered depending on the post types if the user wanted to create a visual distinction between the three.

   Having different post types also helps users filter posts when using several news plugins for example.
 To add a new custom post type, open the CPT UI panel on the dashboard.
-Using this plugin one can easily create as many custom post types as neccessary.
+Using this plugin one can easily create as many custom post types as necessary.

   <img width="1469" alt="image" src="https://github.com/FranScicluna/MCASTICA/assets/72557696/50fbd30b-a9c1-42ae-bd7c-0c96b9158fdc">